The Rundown

 - High calorie count could contribute to weight gain if not careful

-Hypothyroidism is one of the common conditions found in Golden Retrievers..
-The food you feed your pooch can make a difference, both in the development of the disease and in managing symptoms.
+Hypothyroidism is one of the common conditions found in Golden Retrievers.
+The dog food you feed your Golden Retriever can make a difference, both in the development of the disease and in managing symptoms.

 The American Journey Grain-Free Dog Food is a great choice for pups who suffer from hypothyroidism, and will help your pup live their healthiest life possible.
 It’s packed with premium, antioxidant-rich ingredients, contains kelp to stimulate the thyroid, and avoids beef, which can be a problem ingredient for pups with this condition.